christianalfoni/formsy-react/README.md

 ```html
 <MyInputComponent name="email" validations="isEmail" validationError="This is not an email"/>
 ```
 The message that will show when the form input component is invalid.
+It will be used as a default error.

 #### <a name="validationerrors">validationErrors</a>
 ```html